blove239/simple-skill-tracker/README.md

 ## Development

-To start client on it own
+To start client on its own
 ```
 cd client
 npm start